shivammathur/homebrew-extensions/README.md

 ## License
 The code in this project is licensed under the [MIT license](http://choosealicense.com/licenses/mit/).
 Please see the [license file](LICENSE) for more information.
 This project has multiple [dependencies](#dependencies "Dependencies for this Homebrew tap").
 Their licenses can be found in their respective repositories.
+The tap is a modification of [homebrew-php](https://github.com/Homebrew/homebrew-php) tap.

 ## Dependencies